Practical notes on using MathJax code in a website

 There is a very strict demarcation line between style and content.
 Styling is done in almost the same way as in classic HTML.
 If one wants a fraction bar that is styled thicker then usual, then one uses CSS to indicate that.
 In this way there is a strict distinction between the abstract fraction bar and the thickness with which one would like to have this fraction bar printed.

-2. MathJax previewer on Github.
-Can be used to test. if our TeX code is compatible with MathJax.
+MathJax previewer on Github.
+Can be used to test

 Putting mathematics on the Web with MathJax.